Get Ahead of Cancer: Create Previvors – A Focus on Lynch Syndrome

 Family Testing Program

-Testing for first-degree relatives of patients with a positive result is available at no additional charge*.
+Testing for all blood relatives of patients with a positive result is available at no additional charge*.
 The test can be ordered by the provider with a copy of the patient’s test result.

 *Order must be received within 90 days of original report date.
 Panel must be the same size or smaller compared to previous relative’s test order.
 Not available to family members covered by government insurance plans.